Skip to content

 Permissions

-You need Editor permission on the left datastore, or Author permission plus ownership of this Computed Join.
+You need Editor permission on the datastore the Computed Join belongs to, or Author permission plus ownership of this Computed Join.
+In pairwise mode that datastore is the left datastore; in SQL mode it is the first source's datastore, fixed when the join was created.
 See Computed Join Permissions for the full matrix.

 What can be edited